 Following the success of Diners Club, other banks and financial players moved to get in on the action.

-American Express started their own credit program in 1958.
-Like the original Diners Club Card, it was first a charge card intended to fund travel and entertainment expenses and bills were due in full at the end of each month.
+American Express started its own credit program in 1958.
+Like the original Diners Club Card, it was first a charge card intended to fund travel and entertainment expenses, and bills were due in full at the end of each month.
 In 1959, American Express introduced the first card made of plastic.
-The issuing bank then launched their corporate credit card program for commercial customers in 1966.
+The issuing bank then launched a corporate credit card program for commercial customers in 1966.

-In 1958 Bank of America introduced the first true general-purpose credit card, BankAmericard, that was most similar to the credit cards we use today.
-It was initially made of paper, but soon became plastic.
-It had a $300 spending limit and cardholders could carry balances month-to-month, for a fee.
-It could be accepted by any merchants willing to take it.
+In 1958, Bank of America introduced the first true general-purpose credit card, BankAmericard, which was most similar to the credit cards we use today.
+It was initially made of paper but soon became plastic.
+It had a $300 spending limit and cardholders could carry balances month-to-month for a fee.
+It could be accepted by any merchants that were willing to take it.

 Invention of the Magnetic Stripe

-You know that black stripe on the back of your cards?
-It was put on a plastic card by IBM engineer Forrest Parry in the early 1960s.
+The black stripe on the back of a credit card was invented by IBM engineer Forrest Parry in the early 1960s.
 Parry’s magnetized tape first held details for CIA identity cards and became a simple and inexpensive way to store account information for payment cards and point-of-sale terminals, too.

-Until the introduction of the magnetic stripe (also known as “mag stripes”), credit card transactions were more physical than digital, so this was an historic step forward.
-Payment transactions could be computerized instead of dependant on manual processing.
+Until the introduction of the magnetic stripe (also known as the “mag stripe”), credit card transactions were more physical than digital, so this was an historic step forward.
+Payment transactions could be computerized instead of dependent on manual processing.